Sunita Kohli

 Sunita Kohli is an Indian interior designer, architectural restorer and furniture manufacturer.
-She had restored and decorated Rashtrapati Bhavan (the President's House), Parliament House Colonnade (1985–1989), the Prime Minister's Office and Hyderabad House in New Delhi.
+She has restored and decorated Rashtrapati Bhavan (the President's House), Parliament House Colonnade (1985–1989), the Prime Minister's Office and Hyderabad House in New Delhi.

 She was awarded the Padma Shri by the Government of India in 1992.

 Early life and education

-Born in Lakshmi Mansions, a noted Victorian building in Lahore, to Indar Prakash and Chand Sur, Sunita Kohli grew up in a liberal household in Lucknow as her father was an Arya Samaji and who had migrated to Lucknow after the partition.
-She studied at a Roman Catholic convent in Lucknow.
-Growing up her father would take her along to auctions and sales, looking for old lamps and furniture.
+Born in Lakshmi Mansions to Indar Prakash and Chand Sur, Sunita Kohli grew up in Lucknow.
+She studied at the Loreto Convent in Lucknow.
+Her father took her to auctions and sales, looking for old lamps and furniture.
 Later she graduated in English Literature from Lady Shri Ram College (Delhi University) in New Delhi, followed by an M.A. in English from Lucknow University.